ds5110/git-intro/node.md

 For web development, you need Node.js and the related ecosystem.

 I'm on a Mac, and I've had problems with brew in the past so I avoid it.
-I recommend downloading from the command line:
+I downloaded from the command line...

 * [Download Node.js](https://nodejs.org/en/download) -- nodejs.org
 * The install on 19 Nov 2025...